anzbert/beat_pads/README.md

 ## Features

-- A size-adjustable grid of pads for melodies and finger drumming
+- A size-adjustable grid of pads for melody input and finger drumming
 - Easy zero-latency connection via USB (OTG)
-- Usable as standard MIDI device on any PC, Mac or other USB Midi host
+- Usable as standard MIDI device on any PC, Mac or other USB host
 - Various row interval and layout settings, inspired by the Ableton Push
-- Random and fixed Velocity input
+- Random and fixed Velocity settings
-- Optional pitch bend slider
+- Optional Pitch Bend slider and Octave Increment / Decrement Buttons
-- Select from a large number of scales
+- Select from a large number of pre-defined scales
 - Highlight scales or exclude notes outside of a selected scale
+- Optional Sustain Setting
+- Highlights received Midi Notes so you can use the pads like a Novation Launchpad

-## Feature Requests
+## Suggestions

 If you have any ideas or suggestions for future releases, please email me at anzbert@gmail.com